 Related: The Pools at Disney’s Riviera

-As for the Jaguar slide, it comes in at 123 feet long!
-There is a staircase to access the slide on the far side of the pyramid!
+As for the Jaguar slide, it’s 123′ feet long!
+You’ll find the staircase to access the slide on the far side of the pyramid!

-Perhaps, one of the coolest Disney Resort waterslides is the one at French Quarter.
-This gentle slide is perfect for children and is the shape of a sea serpent.
+Perhaps, one of the coolest Disney Resort waterslides is the one at Port Orleans French Quarter.
+This gentle slide is perfect for children and is shaped like a sea serpent.

 Related: The Pools at Port Orleans Riverside

-Okay, now that we’ve looked at the waterslides, what do you think?
-Which one of these resorts with water slides looks like the most fun for your family?
+Okay, now that we’ve looked at the water slides, what do you think?
+Which water slide looks like the most fun for your family?